tungtobi/IoTRoomController/dev/frontend/README.md

 ## Available Scripts

+First of all, you must run:

+### `npm install`

+to generate node_modules.

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`